jinagamvasubabu/polyfetcher/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## What it does?
-* It can fetch Polygon definitions from `OpenstreetMaps`
+* It can fetch Polygon definitions from `OpenstreetMaps` by taking an area name, throw error if the area is in OSM database
 * Combine one or more polygons into one single Polygon or Multipolygon

 ## How to use ?